Adsense

 • Use phosphorus-free lawn fertilizers

-• Improve manure management on farms
+• Improve manure management practices

-• Upgrade wastewater treatment processes
+• Upgrade wastewater treatment technologies

-2. Control Runoff and Erosion
+2. Control Runoff and Soil Erosion

-• Plant buffer strips along streams and rivers
+• Plant vegetative buffer strips along streams

-• Use cover crops to keep soil in place
+• Use cover crops during non-growing seasons

-• Reduce tillage on farmland
+• Reduce tillage practices

 • Stabilize streambanks